AntoninSonka/arr-manager/README.md

 This namespace provides search algorithms to find elements in arrays.

-    binary_search(sortedArray, size, element): Performs a binary search on a sorted array and returns the index of the element. linear_search(array, size, element): Performs a linear search on the array and returns the index of the element.
+    int Index = binary_search(sortedArray, size, element): Performs a binary search on a sorted array and returns the index of the element. int Index = linear_search(array, size, element): Performs a linear search on the array and returns the index of the element.

 Namespace am::stats